 • Affordability is one of the main reasons behind in-migration to Oklahoma City, and it has been lessening as the gap between home costs and income worsens.
-There are affordable housing projects in the work for the metro that are expected in the coming years, but the current affordable housing shortage is an issue for some residents.
+The metro has affordable housing projects in the works that are expected in the coming years, but the current affordable housing shortage is an issue for some residents.